bwsw/t-streams/docs/source/Ts-Introduction.rst

 - for all opened transactions of a Producer when it is called for a Producer object;
 - for all Producers, Consumers and Subscribers which are participants of a Checkpoint Group when it is called for a CheckpointGroup object.

-Guaranties
+Guarantees
 ------------

-T-streams gives the following guaranties:
+T-streams gives the following guarantees:

 - Consumers/Subscribers process transactions in a strict order according to transaction open time.
 A transaction which is opened later but closed earlier the previous one will not be processed until the previous transaction is closed and processed.
 - Consumers/Subscribers read and process all data elements within a transaction in the order Producers have recorded them.